teald/porchlight/docs/other/quickstart.rst

     print(neighborhood)
     # >>  Neighborhood(doors={'my_function': Door(name=my_function, base_function=<function my_function at 0x1...F>, arguments={}, return_vals=[['y']])}, params={'y': Param(name=y, value=<porchlight.param.Empty object at 0x1...F>, constant=False, type=<class 'porchlight.param.Empty'>)}, call_order=['my_function'])

-A few things are now kept track of by the neighborhood automatically:
+A few things are now kept track of by the |Neighborhood| automatically:

-1. The function arguments, now tracked as a :class:`~porchlight.param.Param` object.
-The default values found were sazed (in our case, it found `z = 0`), and any parameters not yet assigned a value have been given the :class:`~porchlight.param.Empty` value.
+1. The function arguments, now tracked as a :py:class:`~porchlight.param.Param` object.
+The default values found were sazed (in our case, it found `z = 0`), and any parameters not yet assigned a value have been given the :py:class:`~porchlight.param.Empty` value.
 2. Function return variables.
 We'll explore this in more detail later, but one important note here: the return variable name is important!

-Right now, our :class:`~porchlight.neighborhood.Neighborhood` is a fully-fledged, if tiny, model.
+Right now, our |Neighborhood| is a fully-fledged, if tiny, model.
 Let's set our variables and run it!

 .. code-block:: python